Instrument/emotobooth/README.md

 cd /vagrant/site
 npm uninstall phantomjs-prebuilt
-npm install phantomjs-prebuilt --no-bin-links node server.js
+npm install phantomjs-prebuilt --no-bin-links
 ```
 * Start the server
 ```
 vagrant ssh
 cd /vagrant/site
-npm uninstall phantomjs-prebuilt
-npm install phantomjs-prebuilt --no-bin-links node server.js
+node server.js
 ```
-* Load the [panel](http://localhost:8080) and [grid](http://localhost:8080?showgrid) front end pages (as seen above)
+* Load the [panel](http://localhost:8080) (`localhost:8080`) and [grid](http://localhost:8080?showgrid) (`localhost:8080?showgrid`) front end pages.

-##Sessions
+**Note:** you will see blank gray pages for both the panel and grid view (this is expected behavior) until uniquely named photos are added to the `site/in` folder, and the end of a session is triggered (the "Keep" button is clicked on `localhost:8080/buttons`).
+Continue reading for more information on set up.

+## Sessions

 Photos can be grouped together in sessions.
 To send photos to the front end and/or share them socially, follow these steps.

 1. Add photo(s) (with faces, this is about emotions, after all!) into your in directory (by default, `site/in`).
 This can be done automatically by setting this folder as the directory where a digital camera outputs photos.
+You can manually add photos to this folder as well, by simply dragging and dropping them in.
+Please note that all images in `/in` must have _unique file names_ to trigger the API.
-2. Go to the [Keep/Kill](http://localhost:8080/buttons) page.
+2. Go to the [Keep/Kill](http://localhost:8080/buttons) (`localhost:8080/buttons`) page.
 To process the session, click on "Keep".
-To cancel session, click on "Kill".
-You will need to add more photos if you do this.
+To cancel session, click on "Kill" (you will need to add more photos if you kill the session.)
-3. Watch the [panel](http://localhost:8080) and [grid](http://localhost:8080?showgrid) pages to see the output.
+3. Watch the [panel](http://localhost:8080) (`localhost:8080`) and [grid](http://localhost:8080?showgrid) (`http://localhost:8080?showgrid`) pages to see the output from the session.
 4. If you set up social sharing (see below), these sessions will be saved at this point.

 ## Optional Social Sharing

-This experience can post to [Twitter](https://twitter.com/GCPEmotobooth/status/733065931027423232) and [Github](https://gist.github.com/GCPEmotobooth/2c36647dc2fba279aa250d12ce8cb472), letting users easily share their photos.
+This experience can post to [Twitter](https://twitter.com/GCPEmotobooth/status/733065931027423232) and [GitHub](https://gist.github.com/GCPEmotobooth/2c36647dc2fba279aa250d12ce8cb472), letting users easily share their photos.

 1. Duplicate the `credentials.json.example` file and rename it `credentials.json`.
-1. Fill this out with your credentials from Twitter and Github.
+1. Fill out `credentials.json` with your credentials from Twitter and Github.
 1. From the terminal, run `ssh gist.github.com` to make sure you save your address to the known hosts.
-1. Add the `share` flag when running the server, so `node server.js --share`.
+1. Add the `share` flag when running the server, so `node server.js --share` (vs. `node server.js`).

 ## Endpoints